vladsaveliev/sequana/doc/sequanix.rst

 :nohooks: Do not invoke onstart, onsuccess or onerror hooks after execution.
 :restart-times:  Number of times to restart failing jobs (defaults to 0).
 :verbose: Print debugging output
 :summary: Print a summary of all files created by the workflow.
 The has the following columns: filename, modification time, rule version, status, plan.
-Thereby rule version contains the versionthe file was created with (see the version keyword of rules), and status denotes whether the file is missing, its input files are newer or if version or implementation of the rule changed since file creation.
+Thereby rule version contains the version the file was created with (see the version keyword of rules), and status denotes whether the file is missing, its input files are newer or if version or implementation of the rule changed since file creation.
 Finally the last column denotes whether the file will be updated or created during the next workflow execution.
 :any other options:

 .. _sequanix_faqs: